gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 limitations under the License.
 -->

-[spring-data-gemfire-name] provides full configuration and initialization of the [vmware-gemfire-short-name] In-Memory Data Grid (IMDG) using the Spring Inversion of Control (IoC) container.
-The framework includes several classes to help simplify the configuration of [vmware-gemfire-short-name] components, including: Caches, Regions, Indexes, DiskStores, Functions, WAN Gateways, persistence backup, and several other Distributed System components to support a variety of application use cases with minimal effort.
+Spring Data for VMware GemFire provides full configuration and initialization of the GemFire In-Memory Data Grid (IMDG) using the Spring Inversion of Control (IoC) container.
+The framework includes several classes to help simplify the configuration of GemFire components, including: Caches, Regions, Indexes, DiskStores, Functions, WAN Gateways, persistence backup, and several other Distributed System components to support a variety of application use cases with minimal effort.

-This topic assumes that you have basic familiarity with [vmware-gemfire-short-name].
-For more information about [vmware-gemfire-short-name], see the [[vmware-gemfire-short-name] product documentation](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/about_gemfire.html).
+This topic assumes that you have basic familiarity with GemFire.
+For more information about GemFire, see the [GemFire product documentation](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/about_gemfire.html).

-## <a id="advantages"></a>Advantages of using Spring over [vmware-gemfire-short-name] `cache.xml`
+## <a id="advantages"></a>Advantages of using Spring over GemFire `cache.xml`

-[spring-data-gemfire-name]'s XML namespace supports full configuration of the [vmware-gemfire-short-name] In-Memory Data Grid (IMDG).
-The XML namespace is one of two ways to configure [vmware-gemfire-short-name] in a Spring context to properly manage [vmware-gemfire-short-name]'s lifecycle inside the Spring container.
-The other way to configure [vmware-gemfire-short-name] in a Spring context is by using [annotation-based configuration](#bootstrap-annotation-config).
+Spring Data for VMware GemFire's XML namespace supports full configuration of the GemFire In-Memory Data Grid (IMDG).
+The XML namespace is one of two ways to configure GemFire in a Spring context to properly manage GemFire's lifecycle inside the Spring container.
+The other way to configure GemFire in a Spring context is by using [annotation-based configuration](#bootstrap-annotation-config).

-While support for [vmware-gemfire-short-name]'s native `cache.xml` persists for legacy reasons, [vmware-gemfire-short-name] application developers who use XML configuration are encouraged use Spring XML to take advantage of the many features that Spring has to offer, such as modular XML configuration, property placeholders and overrides, SpEL ([Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions)), and environment profiles.
-Behind the XML namespace, [spring-data-gemfire-name] makes extensive use of Spring's `FactoryBean` pattern to simplify the creation, configuration, and initialization of [vmware-gemfire-short-name] components.
+While support for GemFire's native `cache.xml` persists for legacy reasons, GemFire application developers who use XML configuration are encouraged use Spring XML to take advantage of the many features that Spring has to offer, such as modular XML configuration, property placeholders and overrides, SpEL ([Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions)), and environment profiles.
+Behind the XML namespace, Spring Data for VMware GemFire makes extensive use of Spring's `FactoryBean` pattern to simplify the creation, configuration, and initialization of GemFire components.

-[vmware-gemfire-short-name] provides several callback interfaces, such as `CacheListener`, `CacheLoader`, and `CacheWriter`, that let developers add custom event handlers.
-Using Spring's Inversion of Control (IoC) container, you can configure these callbacks as normal Spring beans and inject them into [vmware-gemfire-short-name] components.
-This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement [vmware-gemfire-short-name]'s `Declarable` interface.
-For information about continuing to use `Declarables` within Spring's container, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with [vmware-gemfire-short-name] APIs_.
+GemFire provides several callback interfaces, such as `CacheListener`, `CacheLoader`, and `CacheWriter`, that let developers add custom event handlers.
+Using Spring's Inversion of Control (IoC) container, you can configure these callbacks as normal Spring beans and inject them into GemFire components.
+This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement GemFire's `Declarable` interface.
+For information about continuing to use `Declarables` within Spring's container, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with GemFire APIs_.

 In addition, IDEs, such as the Spring Tool Suite (STS), provide support for Spring XML namespaces, including code completion,